Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 Our second result is another reduction showing that the colored case is \emph{also equivalent} to the non-induced and induced cases, in the sense that their dichotomy hypotheses stand or fall together.

-\begin{theorem}[Informal, see Theorem~\ref{thm:main}] The Dichotomy Hypothesis for Triangle Detection in $H$-free graphs holds \emph{if and only if} the same dichotomy hypothesis holds for \emph{colored} $H$-free graphs. \end{theorem} Specifically, the Triangle Detection problem in colored $H$-free graphs is defined as follows: the input is a $3$-colored $H$-free graph $G$, and the task is to decide whether $G$ contains a triangle.
+\begin{theorem}[Informal, see Theorem~\ref{thm:main}] The Dichotomy Hypothesis for Triangle Detection in $H$-free graphs holds \emph{if and only if} the same dichotomy hypothesis holds for \emph{colored} $H$-free graphs. \end{theorem} Specifically, the Triangle Detection problem in colored $H$-free graphs is defined as follows: the input is a colored $H$-free graph $G$ (in particular, the input $G$ is provided together with a $3$-coloring), and the task is to decide whether $G$ contains a triangle.

 Just like in the induced case, we show a reduction from Triangle Detection in colored $H$-free graphs to (uncolored) $\Hstar$-free graphs, such that if $H$ falls into the ``easy'' cases of~\cref{hypothesis:subgraph} (regardless of its coloring), then so does $\Hstar$.
 Consequently, the same characterization suggested by~\cite{abboud2026triangle} extends to the colored case.